Kid and Balance

 - Yesod then synthesizes all the factors and he readies itself to get the gate open

-- Malkhut is where the action is: Kid moves forward in a specific manner and opens the gate.
+- Malkhut is where the action takes place: Kid moves forward in a specific manner and opens the gate.

-This process goes on in much of our planning without us realizing it.
-Another take on this is Stephen Covey’s book, “The 7 Habits of Highly Effective People,” which mirrors the seven lower sefirot.
-We will discuss this in “Phase 2” of the Matrix4Humans Project, in the fall 2020.
+This entire process often goes on in our lives without us realizing it.
+Another take on this is Stephen Covey’s book, “The 7 Habits of Highly Effective People,” which mirrors the seven lower emanations.